Pelak-Eth/Bash_Scripts/README.md

   Will setup an SSH key using rsa with key size 4096 and then append public key to server

 orm.sh:
   Will run Doctrine2 commands with a GUI prompt.
-Commands are run from /var/www/{YOURSITENAME}/vendor/bin/doctrine-module
+Default run location is /var/www/{YOURSITENAME}/vendor/bin/doctrine-module.
+Prompted to change at start if needed.

+c.sh:
+  Will run Composer commands with a GUI prompt.
+Default run location is /var/www/{sitename}.
+Prompted to change at start if needed.